Greeting from Cascadia Iris Gardens!

 We are excited to announce that we will be hosting our first-ever open garden this spring!
 Please plan to visit us on June 6th.
 Our gates will open at 10:00am and will close at 5:00pm.
 With the weather behaving as it is now, we should be in peak bloom for Tall Beardeds and Siberians, with the Spurias just ramping up.
 Drop by for a few minutes or bring a picnic lunch and spend the day.
 There will be a lot to see, and we will be there to answer any questions you may have about irises.

 As a bonus feature, current secretary of the American Iris Society, Dwayne Booth, will be hosting a Judges Training seminar focusing on Siberian irises from 1:00-3:00pm.
 Even if you are not interested in becoming a judge, there will be a lot of very good information shared.
 Not your cup of tea?
 Plan to visit in the morning or just after 3pm.
 There will be many iris-loving people there willing to share knowledge, enthusiasm and humor with anyone.
-We are also tentatively planning an open day on July 5th with the intent to show off the Japanese Iris flowers.
-Stay tuned!
+We are also planning an open day on July 5th with the intent to show off the Japanese Iris flowers.
+Stay tuned for details!

 Many people commented that they enjoyed the stories of our wildlife on last year’s homepage, so I thought I would give an update.

 Our killdeer are back from what I presume was their warm winter holiday.
 For the first time they nested in a polite, out-of-the-way location.
 Terri found them and warned me where they were.
 I completely misunderstood her and managed to scare them out of that location.
 Now they are nesting right in the middle of a row of irises.